Affiliate Info allows you to show affiliate information based on the affiliate currently being tracked.

 If you’re a developer you can access this information directly with some useful PHP functions.

 Affiliate Info also works with AffiliateWP’s Credit Last Referrer option which means the information will change each time a new referral URL is used.

 You can show a custom message based on the affiliate being tracked.
 For example, “You’ve been referred by John” or “Your site representative is John”.
 This builds trust between the affiliate and the user.

 To make sure this message only shows when an affiliate is being tracked, you can use the [affiliate_info_referred] shortcode:

 [affiliate_info_referred]Your site representative is [affiliate_info_name][/affiliate_info_referred]

 Allow the site visitor to contact the affiliate

-There may be instances where your affiliates are in direct contact with your customers.
-Show the affiliate’s email address, or add a form (Gravity Forms or another form plugin) which sends an email to the affiliate being tracked.
+There may be instances where your affiliates are in direct contact with your customers, so you can show the affiliate’s email address or social media accounts to access them directly.

 Create a landing page

 Create a landing page for your products that show the current tracked affiliate’s information.
 This is especially useful if an affiliate does not have a website, or you want more control over how your products are advertised.
 Affiliates can link directly to your landing page with their referral URL, and their information will be displayed.